harivamsi9/harivamsi9/README.md

 - 👋 Hi, I’m Hari
 - 👀 Seeking Software Engineering, Machine Learning, and Quant Full Time roles starting from March 2024.
 Open for USA, Canada, and Remote locations
-- 🌱 I’m currently in my Final Year Computer Science Master's at UC San Diego
+- 🌱 I graduated with Computer Science Master's from UC San Diego 🧸
 - 💞️ I’m looking to collaborate on Open Source Projects, and any fasinating ideas

 <!---